Strategic Design

 Design II: Structure comes before design

-by Catherine Elder — Every building starts with a blueprint, an architect’s vision of the structure.
+Every building starts with a blueprint, an architect’s vision of the structure.
 The blueprint organizes space to ensure that its purpose is met – the number of rooms and bathrooms are all taken into account along with doorways, windows, hallways and electrical outlets.
-Without the blueprint critical items would get missed or may not fit, and the integrity of the building would collapse.
+Without the blueprint, critical items would get missed or may not fit, and the integrity of the building would be compromised.

 Design III: Making and sustaining a good first impression